confluentinc/ksql/docs/api.rst

    :>json string statementText: The KSQL statement whose result is being returned.
    :>json string queryDescription.statementText: The KSQL statement for which the query being explained is running.
-   :>json array  queryDescription.schema: The schema of the query data.
+   :>json array  queryDescription.fields: The schema of the query data.
-   :>json string queryDescription.schema[i].name: The name of the column.
+   :>json string queryDescription.fields[i].name: The name of the column.
-   :>json string queryDescription.schema[i].schema: The schema of the column.
+   :>json string queryDescription.fields[i].schema: The schema of the column.
-   :>json string queryDescription.schema[i].schema.type: The type the schema represents.
+   :>json string queryDescription.fields[i].schema.type: The type the schema represents.
 One of IN TEGER, BIGINT, BOOLEAN, DOUBLE, STRING, MAP, ARRAY, or STRUCT.
-   :>json string queryDescription.schema[i].schema.memberSchema: For MAP and ARRAY types, contains the schema of the map values and array elements, respectively.
+   :>json string queryDescription.fields[i].schema.memberSchema: For MAP and ARRAY types, contains the schema of the map values and array elements, respectively.
 For other types this field is not used and its value is undefined.
-   :>json string queryDescription.schema[i].schema.fields: For STRUCT types, contains a list of th e fields within the struct.
+   :>json string queryDescription.fields[i].schema.fields: For STRUCT types, contains a list of th e fields within the struct.
    :>json array  queryDescription.sources: The streams and tables being read by the query.
    :>json string queryDescription.sources[i]: The name of a stream or table being read from by the query.